brodycj/cordova-sqlite-legacy/README.md

 ## Before asking for help

-If you have an issue with the plugin please check the following first:
+First steps:
+- Verify that you have followed the steps in [brodybits / Cordova-quick-start-checklist](https://github.com/brodybits/Cordova-quick-start-checklist)
+- Check the troubleshooting steps and pitfalls in [brodybits / Cordova-troubleshooting-guide](https://github.com/brodybits/Cordova-troubleshooting-guide)

+and check the following:
 - You are using the latest version of the Plugin Javascript & platform-specific Java or Objective-C source from this repository.
 - You have installed the Javascript & platform-specific Java or Objective-C correctly.
 - You have included the correct version of the cordova Javascript and SQLitePlugin.js and got the path right.
 - You have registered the plugin properly in `config.xml`.

-If you still cannot get something to work, please create a fresh, clean Cordova project, add this plugin according to the instructions above, and try a simple test program.
+If you still cannot get something to work:
+- create a fresh, clean Cordova project;
+- add this plugin according to the instructions above;
+- double-check that you follwed the steps in [brodybits / Cordova-quick-start-checklist](https://github.com/brodybits/Cordova-quick-start-checklist);
+- try a simple test program;
+- double-check the troubleshooting steps and pitfalls in [brodybits / Cordova-troubleshooting-guide](https://github.com/brodybits/Cordova-troubleshooting-guide)

-If you continue to see the issue in a new, clean Cordova project:
+If you continue to see the issue in the fresh, clean Cordova project:
 - Make the simplest test program you can to demonstrate the issue, including the following characteristics:
   - it completely self-contained, i.e. it is using no extra libraries beyond cordova & SQLitePlugin.js;
   - if the issue is with *adding* data to a table, that the test program includes the statements you used to open the database and create the table;